chmlee/ream-doc-v2/docs/Contribution/Note.md

 However, I still want the parser to be able to work as a command line tool to provide more advanced functionalities.
 To distribute such CLI tool, there are two options:

-1. Publish to npm, but I don't think most of the target users have node and npm/yarn installed.
+1. Publish to npm, but I suspect few of the potential users have node and npm/yarn installed.

 2. Distribute native binaries, but it might be huge in size.

 Both are possible, but neither is ideal.

+I am currently experimenting with a Rust implementation.
+If successful, the parser would be compiled to binary executables for the CLI tool, and WASM modules for the web-based editor.

 ### Package Manager